-Residential intensification and redevelopment is subject to the following policies: - a) The permitted forms of residential intensification and redevelopment shall only be permitted based on the level of water and wastewater servicing that is available at the time to ensure public health is maintained. - b) Residential intensification and redevelopment may take the form of dwelling conversion, street infilling, rear yard infilling, and infill subdivisions. - c) Residential intensification and redevelopment may only occur to a maximum density which maintains the minimum lot areas permitted in the Zoning By-law, and/or is deemed suitable by the Township to satisfy the proposed water supply and wastewater disposal systems, - d) When considering proposals for residential intensification and redevelopment, and in addition to all other applicable development criteria in the Official Plan, the Township will ensure that: - For dwelling conversions, the exterior design of the dwelling is consistent with the surrounding area in terms of height, bulk, scale, and layout; - ii) For street infilling, the proposal is consistent with Subsection 4.4.1.2 a), and with the established building line and setbacks of the surrounding area. - iii) For rear yard infilling, the proposal is consistent with subsection 4.4.1.2 a); the siting of buildings and parking areas minimizes the impacts on neighbouring rear yards; direct vehicular access is provided to a public street with sufficient width to allow efficient vehicular use, on-site snow storage, and access and turn-around by emergency vehicles. - iv) For infill subdivisions, the proposal is consistent with subsections 4.4.1.2 a) and c); and measures will be undertaken through a subdivision agreement, to buffer and screen the development from surrounding residential uses. - 4.1.4.3 Proposals for residential intensification and redevelopment will not be supported if it is determined that the proposal cannot satisfy the above criteria, or would present a threat to public health and safety both on and off site.
+Residential intensification and redevelopment is subject to the following policies: - a) The permitted forms of residential intensification and redevelopment shall only be permitted based on the level of water and wastewater servicing that is available at the time to ensure public health is maintained. - b) Residential intensification and redevelopment may take the form of dwelling conversion, street infilling, rear yard infilling, and infill subdivisions. - c) Residential intensification and redevelopment may only occur to a maximum density which maintains the minimum lot areas permitted in the Zoning By-law, and/or is deemed suitable by the Township to satisfy the proposed water supply and wastewater disposal systems, - d) When considering proposals for residential intensification and redevelopment, and in addition to all other applicable development criteria in the Official Plan, the Township will ensure that: - For dwelling conversions, the exterior design of the dwelling is consistent with the surrounding area in terms of height, bulk, scale, and layout; - ii) (Amended by OPA No. 20) For street infilling, the proposal is consistent with Subsection 4.1.4.2. a), and with the established building line and setbacks of the surrounding area. - iii) (Amended by OPA No. 20) For rear yard infilling, the proposal is consistent with subsection 4.1.4.2. a); the siting of buildings and parking areas minimizes the impacts on neighbouring rear yards; direct vehicular access is provided to a public street with sufficient width to allow efficient vehicular use, on-site snow storage, and access and turn-around by emergency vehicles. - iv) (Amended by OPA No. 20) For infill subdivisions, the proposal is consistent with subsections 4.1.4.2. a) and c); and measures will be undertaken through a subdivision agreement, to buffer and screen the development from surrounding residential uses. - 4.1.4.3 Proposals for residential intensification and redevelopment will not be supported if it is determined that the proposal cannot satisfy the above criteria, or would present a threat to public health and safety both on and off site.